-There is a need in today’s modern era to make changes to science educational goals and methods.
-This is as a result of today’s reality, which consists of rapid moving changes to the fields of science and technology.
-The emphasis in the classroom is shifting from learning large amounts of information and acquiring basic skills, to an emphasis on developing higher-order and reasoning skills as well as acquiring deep understandings in order for students to gain and process new information (National Academies of Sciences, Engineering, and Medicine, 2016; National Research Council, 2012; Organisation for Economic Co-operation and Development – OECD, 2017).
+The goals of science education and the methods used to achieve these goals must be changed to meet the challenges of the world today, in particular the rapid and dynamic changes in the fields of science and technology.
+The emphasis in the classroom is shifting from a focus on learning large amounts of information and acquiring basic skills, to prioritizing the development of higher-order and reasoning skills as well as acquiring deep understandings in order for students to gain and process new information (National Academies of Sciences, Engineering, and Medicine, 2016; National Research Council, 2012; Organisation for Economic Co-operation and Development – OECD, 2017).

-Metacognition is one of the main components for quality learning science that consists of both higher-order thinking and self-regulated learning (Brown, 1987; Flavell, 1979; Schraw & Moshman, 1995).
-Since the innovative writings by Flavell (1979) and Brown (1987) the developing of students’ metacognition, meaning the individual’s awareness and control over their own thinking and learning strategies, has become a major educational goal (Flavell, 1979; Garner & Alexander, 1989).
-Flavell et al. (2002) separated the term metacognition into three main components.
-The first, metacognitive knowledge, he further separated into another three sub-components; strategies, tasks, and knowledge about persons.
-The first two are connected to MSK for they focus on the nature of the tasks and strategies who’s objectives are learning specific cognitive goals.
-Another perspective introduced by Schraw (1998) is to separate between regulation of cognition and knowledge of cognition.
-The second consisting of declarative, procedural and conditional knowledge.
-The two latter elements are related to MSK because they refer to the effective use of strategies and knowing when and why to use them.
+Metacognition – an individual’s awareness and control over their own thinking and learning strategies – is one of the main components of effective science learning, which consists of both higher-order thinking and self-regulated learning (Brown, 1987; Flavell, 1979; Schraw & Moshman, 1995).
+Since the innovative writings of Flavell (1979) and Brown (1987), the development of students’ metacognition has become a primary educational goal (Flavell, 1979; Garner & Alexander, 1989).
+Flavell et al. (2002) have separated the term metacognition into three main components.
+The first component, metacognitive knowledge, was further separated into another three sub-components: strategies, tasks, and knowledge about persons.
+The first two of these sub-components are connected to MSK, as they focus on the nature of the tasks and strategies which aim at learning specific cognitive goals.
+Another perspective, introduced by Schraw (1998), concerns the separation between regulation of cognition and knowledge of cognition.
+Knowledge of cognition specifically consists of declarative, procedural, and conditional knowledge.
+Both regulation and knowledge of cognition are related to MSK because they refer to the effective use of strategies, including knowing when and why to use particular strategies.

-This study, on the other hand, uses the definition constructed by Kuhn who dedicated a considerable amount of time to the study of MSK (Kuhn 1999, 2000, 2001a, b; Kuhn & Dean, 2004).
-Kuhn’s procedural meta-level knowing, which this study’s perception of MSK is strongly based on, touches on the issues of what one can accomplish with using knowing strategies as well as when, why and in what manner they should be used.
-According to Kuhn, meta-strategic understanding includes two main elements.
-1. Being aware and understanding both the nature and necessities regarding the task.
-2. Being aware and understanding the way one can use their repertoire strategies in order to potentially benefit the task.
-The combination of these two components, explicitly understanding the task and understanding potential strategies, is what Kuhn sees as the challenge of effective meta-strategic thinking (Kuhn & Pearsall, 1998).
+The current study, in contrast, uses the definition constructed by Kuhn, who dedicated a considerable amount of time to the study of MSK (Kuhn 1999, 2000, 2001a, b; Kuhn & Dean, 2004).
+Kuhn’s procedural meta-level knowing, which this study’s perception of MSK is largely based on, focuses on what one can accomplish while using knowing strategies, as well as when, why and in what manner the strategies should be used.
+According to Kuhn, meta-strategic understanding includes two main elements: (1) being aware of and understanding both the nature and necessities of the task; (2) being aware of and understanding the way in which one can use the strategies in one’s repertoire in order to effectively accomplish the task.
+The combination of these two components –understanding the task and understanding the strategies – is what Kuhn sees as the challenge of effective meta-strategic thinking (Kuhn & Pearsall, 1998).